SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/01-HPC-intro.md

 ## What are some of reasons to use a cluster?

-* Your computer does not have enough resources to run the desired analysis. *E.g.* memory, processors, disk space, or network bandwidth.
+* Your computer does not have enough resources to run the desired analysis&mdash;for example, memory, processors, disk space, or network bandwidth.
 * You want to produce results faster than your computer can.
 * You cannot install software in your computer.
 That is, the application does not have support for your operating system, conflicts with other existing applications, or softare licensing does not allow for installation on personal laptops.
 * You want to leave something running while your computer would be turned off or doing something else.